abajwa-hw/security-workshops/Security-workshop-HDP 2_2-openLDAP.md

 ## Enable security on HDP 2.2 single node setup using *OpenLDAP* as LDAP

-#### Setup LDAP: Install a CentOS VM from iso and install FreeIPA on it using instructions here

 - Setup details
   - We will be using a single VM setup: with OpenLDAP installed on same VM as HDP 2.2.
 In this example we will be using a single node HDP 2.2 setup installed via Ambari with Hue setup
   - The official 2.2 sandbox is not being used as it already has Ranger installed.